blackat/blackat.github.io/_posts/2019-10-15-how-angular-bootstrap.md

   return map;
 ```

+**Angular Ivy**
+The aforementioned map object is one of the reason why the View Engine is not tree-shakable.
+Angular Ivy should get rid off or change how this static map is defined to allow the runtime to be tree-shaked by the any open source tool.
+{: .notice--special}

-#### What is going to happen
+### What is going to happen

 The compiler has transformed the decorators, `@NgModule` and `@Component`, into JavaScript instructions.
-Basically think that the TypeScript class has been transpiled into JavaScript and the `@Component` decorator that decorates the class is the factory that tell Angular runtime how to create the component into the DOM and how to update it.
-The `@NgModule` decorators will tell the Angular runtime how to instantiate the application module and get services injected.
+Now *"imagine"* that the TypeScript class has been transpiled into JavaScript and the `@Component` decorator that decorates the class became the factory that tell Angular runtime how to create the component into the DOM (*create view*) and how to update it (*change detection*).
+The `@NgModule` decorators will tell the Angular runtime how to instantiate the application module and get *service providers* injected.

-The module factory function creates an application object that, in turn, bootstraps the application and the root component.
+The *module factory function* will create an *application object* that, in turn, will bootstrap the *application module* and finally the *root component*.

 #### Module factory implementation

-The function implementation creates the [module factory object](https://github.com/angular/angular/blob/d2222541e8acf0c01415069e7c6af92b2acbba4f/packages/core/src/view/entrypoint.ts#L35):
+The module factory function `ɵcmf` creates the [module factory object](https://github.com/angular/angular/blob/d2222541e8acf0c01415069e7c6af92b2acbba4f/packages/core/src/view/entrypoint.ts#L35) `AppModuleNgFactory` previously shown. here the implementation:

 ```javascript
 export function createNgModuleFactory(